iamkirankumaryadav/Library/Data Engineering/Terms.md

 Imagine an e-commerce company that needs to generate a daily sales report.
 Here's how data orchestration can help:

 1. **Data Extraction:** The orchestrator automatically retrieves sales data from the company's database at a specific time each day.
+2. **Big Data Management:** Organizations dealing with large dataset can leverage orchestration tools to manage the flow of data.
+3. **Data Quality:** By automating data pipelines, orchestration tools can reduce manual errors and ensure data consistency.
-2. **Data Transformation:** It cleans the data, removes duplicates, and calculates metrics like total sales and average order value.
+4. **Data Transformation:** It cleans the data, removes duplicates, and calculates metrics like total sales and average order value.
-3. **Data Enrichment:** The orchestration process might enrich the data by joining it with customer information from another database to identify top-selling products by customer demographic.
+5. **Data Enrichment:** The orchestration process might enrich the data by joining it with customer information from another database to identify top-selling products by customer demographic.
-4. **Data Loading:** The prepared data is then loaded into a data warehouse or business intelligence tool for analysis and report generation.
+6. **Data Loading:** The prepared data is then loaded into a data warehouse or business intelligence tool for analysis and report generation.
-5. **Report Delivery:** The orchestration system can even automate the creation and distribution of the sales report to relevant stakeholders via email or other channels.
+7. **Report Delivery:** The orchestration system can even automate the creation and distribution of the sales report to relevant stakeholders via email or other channels.

 This is a simplified example, but data orchestration can manage complex data pipelines involving numerous data sources, transformations, and destinations.
 It's a crucial tool for ensuring data-driven decision-making in today's data-intensive world.

-## Data lineage
+## **Data lineage**
-- In the world of data management, is like keeping a detailed family history for your data.
+- Data lineage refers to the entire journey that data carries within an organization's systems.
-- It tracks the journey of a data point, from its origin as raw data to its final destination where it's used for analysis or reporting.
+- Tracking the footsteps of your data, from its origin to its final destination and any transformations it undergoes along the way.
+- Where data comes from (Initial source): Database, files, sensors, etc.
+- What happens to it in between (Processing and transformation): Filtering, cleaning, calculations.
+- Where it goes (Final destination): Data warehouse, analytics platform, reports.

 Data lineage maps the flow of data, showing where it came from, what transformations it went through, and where it ended up.
 This includes:
 * **Origin:** The initial source of the data, like a database, sensor, or social media feed.